Surveyor 1, 2, 3, 4, 5, 6, 7

 Surveyor 3 [NASA]

-The Surveyor program consisted of seven unmanned lunar missions that were launched between May 1966 and January 1968.
+The Surveyor program consisted of seven uncrewed lunar missions that were launched between May 1966 and January 1968.
 Five of these spacecraft, Surveyor 1, 3, 5, 6, and 7 successfully soft-landed on the lunar surface.
-In addition to demonstrating the feasibility of lunar surface landings, the Surveyor missions obtained lunar and cislunar photographs and both scientific and technological information needed for the Apollo manned landing program.
+In addition to demonstrating the feasibility of lunar surface landings, the Surveyor missions obtained lunar and cislunar photographs and both scientific and technological information needed for the Apollo crewed landing program.
 Four spacecraft, Surveyor 1, 3, 5, and 6, returned data from selected mare sites from Apollo program support, and Surveyor 7 provided data from a contrasting rugged highland region.

 Four Surveyor spacecraft landed in the lunar maria near the equator.
-These sites were selected primarily because they were being considered for Apollo manned lunar landings.
+These sites were selected primarily because they were being considered for Apollo crewed lunar landings.
 Surveyor 7, the last in the series, landed in the highland region close to Tycho Crater, a site chosen primarily for its scientific interest.
 The suitability of each site for making a safe landing was also evaluated as part of the site selection process.

 In addition to the objectives of developing and validating the technology for landing softly on the Moon and providing data on the compatibility of the Apollo spacecraft design with conditions on the lunar surface, the Surveyor program had the objective of adding to our scientific knowledge of the Moon.
 Toward that end, the following investigations were performed by the Surveyor spacecraft (note that not all investigations were carried out on every mission).